satwiksinghchauhan/satwiksinghchauhan/README.md

 I build things that think, move, and interface with the human nervous system.

 ---

-# NDX
+## NDX

+A personal deep-tech research identity.
 Not a company.
 Not a brand.
 Just a container for work that spans AI, brain-computer interfaces, robotics, and experimental hardware.

 **Core areas:**